rubyeffect/findface/README.md

     gem 'findface'

-2. Set the API key in initializer file (config/initializers/findface.rb)
+2. Set the API key in initializer file by creating it (config/initializers/findface.rb)

     Findface.api_key = 'YOUR-API-KEY'